Skip to main content

 Frequently Asked Questions

-FIRST CITIZENS BANK has a Bank Health Score of D (45/100).
-It holds a Tier 1 capital ratio of 0.00%, which is below the 8% "well-capitalized" threshold.
+First Citizens Bank has a Bank Health Score of B (76/100), placing it in solid financial health.
+It holds a Tier 1 capital ratio of 13.42%, which is above the 8% "well-capitalized" threshold.
 All deposits up to $250,000 per depositor are FDIC insured regardless of the bank's health.

-FIRST CITIZENS BANK holds $362M in total assets and $310M in total deposits.
-It is located in LUVERNE, ALABAMA (FDIC Certificate #23152).
+First Citizens Bank holds $362M in total assets and $310M in total deposits.
+It is headquartered in Luverne, Alabama (FDIC Certificate #23152).

-FIRST CITIZENS BANK has a Tier 1 capital ratio of 0.00%, classifying it as "Critically Undercapitalized."
-The nonperforming loan ratio is 3.14%, and the return on assets is 1.77%.
+First Citizens Bank has a Tier 1 capital ratio of 13.42%, classifying it as "Well-Capitalized."
+Federal regulators consider 8% the threshold for "well-capitalized."
+The bank's nonperforming loan ratio is 3.14%, and the return on assets is 1.77%.

 Yes.
-FIRST CITIZENS BANK is FDIC-insured (Certificate #23152).
-The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category.
+First Citizens Bank is FDIC-insured (Certificate #23152).
+The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category — covering checking, savings, money market deposit accounts, and CDs.
 Even if a bank fails, insured depositors typically regain access to funds within two business days.

 Last updated: